 The getting started-documentation is a fast way of spinning up a Kubernetes cluster, but there are some aspects of kOps that require extra consideration.
 This document will highlight the most important things you should know about before deploying your production workload.

 High availability ¶

-Running only a single master can be error prone and disruptive.
+Running only a single control-plane node can be error-prone and disruptive.

 Read through the high availability documentation to learn how to set up a cluster with redundant control plane.

 The default networking of kOps, Cilium, is suitable for production.

 Read through the networking page to see what the other CNI choices are.

 By default, kOps will create IPv4 clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.